 If not, carefully clean, plug the unit back in and check to see if this has cured the fault

 Still doesn’t work?
 Turn off the lights.
-Check to see if there is an earth wire (usually a wire from the light attached to the bodywork via a screw).
+Check to see if there is an earth wire (usually a wire from the light attached to the bodywork via a screw or bolt).
 Check the connections and clean if necessary.
 Connect back up and check to see if this has cured the fault?

 Still doesn’t work?
 Check the light bulbs, their sockets and the light fitting condition.
 Turn the lights on and check to see if this has cured the fault?
 No?
 Can you swap the light bulbs?